Charity Office Operations Coordinator

-The Development Team is responsible for establishing and stewarding relationships with HNW-individuals, Corporates, Trusts & Foundations and generating income from them.
-The team consists of a Head of Development, a Development Manager, a Trust Fundraiser and a Fundraising & Communications Officer.
+The Development Team is responsible for establishing and stewarding relationships with high net worth-individuals, Corporates, Trusts & Foundations and generating income from them.
+The team consists of a Head of Development, a Pipeline Scout and Relations Manager, a Trust Fundraiser and a Fundraising & Communications Officer.
 The team is also supported by an experienced and committed Development Board, led by an outstanding Chair.

 We have excellent relationships with our existing supporters, but to meet our ambitions we must grow our prospect pipeline and diversify our supporter base with a greater focus on programme and organisational development, and transformational and strategic funding (including multi-year funding).

-The Development Manager role is focused on establishing and developing a prospect pipeline, building relationships with HNW-individuals, creating compelling asks to secure gifts of 5-figures+, and providing brilliant stewardship.
+The Pipeline Scout and Relations Manager role is focused on establishing and developing a prospect pipeline, building relationships with HNW-individuals, creating compelling asks to secure gifts of 5-figures+, and providing brilliant stewardship.

 Joining an expedition is a big step for many young people.